livener-dev/tech-test-csharp/README.md

 ### To submit your solution:

+* Clone this repository to your local machine.
 * Create a new public repository on your own GitHub account.
 Please name this repository clearly, for example: [YourGitHubUsername]-log-analysis.
-* Clone the repository (the one containing the log file and these instructions) to your local machine.
-* Copy the required files from the cloned repository into the main branch of your newly created public repository.
-Alternatively, you can initialise your new repository and then add the necessary files.
+* Copy the required files from the cloned version of this repository into the main branch of your newly created public repository.
 * Develop your solution in a feature branch within your new public repository, ensuring you address all the requirements of the test.
 * Once you have completed the exercise within the 5-day timeframe, create a pull request from your feature branch to the main branch of your own public repository.
 * In the description of this pull request (the one in your repository), please tag @livener-dev.
 This will notify our team to review your submission.